content-left-bg.png

 Rural and remote

-The Reading and Writing Centre provides support for targeted clusters of schools in rural and remote locations.
-Collaboration with Regional staff and the Centres for Learning and Wellbeing provide the opportunity to build staff capability and knowledge in the area of reading and writing development and disorder.
+The Language and Literacy team provides support for targeted clusters of schools in rural and remote locations.
+Collaboration with regional and school staff provides the opportunity to build staff capability and knowledge in reading and writing development, difference and disorder.

 WebPartZone1_2